spinnaker/spinnaker.github.io/setup/ci/jenkins.md

         jobs, or de-select the **Restrict where this project can be run** checkbox.

-    At this point, you should be able to manually run the script job in Jenkins (including manually adding necessary parameters) and see it succeed.
+    At this point, you can manually run the script job in Jenkins (including manually adding necessary parameters) and see it succeed.

 5. If your Jenkins master is named anything other than `master` in your Spinnaker configuration, you'll need to add the following to